Your restaurant may have the best ambiance or serve the most delicious appetizers in your locality.

-But if you don’t keep tabs on its strengths and weaknesses or identify the opportunities and threats facing your business, your profitability may suffer.
+Your restaurant may have the best ambiance or serve the most delicious appetizers in your neighborhood, but if you don’t monitor its strengths and weaknesses or identify the opportunities and threats facing your business strategy, your profitability will suffer.

 Key Takeaways